Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-**Stretch Challenge**
+**Challenge 14**

-Get a thing by one of it's features.
-This works best when that feature is an enum.
-Here's an example qurey using pets:
+Get things by one of their features.
+For example if the Type was Pet we could get pets by their species:

 ```python
 {